zannloo/tp/docs/DeveloperGuide.md

 5. In this case, if the input was `touch ~/grp-001/1234Y ...` or `touch ~/grp-001/9876A ...` a `CommandException` will be thrown.
 6. If all checks out, the command would create a new student and add the student to the `Model`.
-This addition is done through getting a `GroupChildOperation` class from the `Model::groupChildOperation` method.
+This addition is done through getting a `ChildOperation<Student>` class from the `Model::groupChildOperation` method.
 This would ensure the path to the group is present and valid.
-The student is added through the `GroupChildOperation::addChild` method.
+The student is added through the `ChildOperation<Student>::addChild` method.
 7. It should look something like this.

    <puml src="diagrams/AddFinalState.puml" width="650" />